bodymindarts/delmo/README.md

 # delmo
-DelMo is a framework to test node failure in distributed systems.
+DelMo is a tool to test systems running within multiple docker containers.

+In perticular it is possible to start and stop individual services to test how the system behaves when faicing outages.
+It was written and is still being used to test automatic failover capabilities of a clustered postgresql deployment.

 It is configured via a `delmo.yml` file which starts any number of containers defined in a `docker-compose.yml` file.
 After starting containers via [docker-compose](https://docs.docker.com/compose/overview/)  _tasks_ can be executed to assert the state of the running containers.